Searching for $^4\overline{L}i$ by momentum correlation function of $\overline{p}-^3\overline{H}e$: Theoretical framework

 Particles emitted directly from fireball contain stable and unstable particles.
 The lifetime of unstable particles is stochastic according to $\exp (-\Gamma \tau)$ exponent in the rest frame of the resonance, and all of them decay into other daughter particles.
-In the case of two-body decay, the momentum of generated daughter particles will be obtained in the opposite direction from the dynamics of two-body decay in the rest-frame of the resonance,
+In the case of two-body decay, the generated daughter particles have momentum in opposite directions in the rest-frame of the resonance, ie.

-where $M$ is the mass of mother particle, and indicators 1 and 2 represent two daughter particles.
+where $M$ is the mass of mother particle, and index 1 and 2 represent two daughter particles.